pingidentity/pingidentity-devops-getting-started/docs/deployment/deployCompose.md

 # Docker Compose

 !!! error "Deprecation"
     Docker Compose has been used by Ping in the past for basic orchestration and examples.
-We are no longer maintaining any of the docker compose examples and they will be removed from this repository in the future.
-The recommended and supported method for deploying Ping product containers is Helm on Kubernetes.
+We are no longer maintaining multi-product or clustering docker compose examples.
+All of those files have been removed from this repository.
+The only examples remaining are for deploying individual products.
+For orchestration of multiple products, clustering and other use cases, use [helm to deploy to Kubernetes](deployHelm.md).

-Docker Compose provides light orchestration of containers, supporting the deployment of stack of containers quickly on a single host using configurations specified in YAML files.

-To deploy typical use cases, try the examples for Docker Compose in your local `pingidentity-devops-getting-started/11-docker-compose` directory.
+Example docker compose files to deploy standalone instances of PingAccess, PingCentral, PingDirectory or PingFederate are in the [Github repository](https://github.com/pingidentity/pingidentity-devops-getting-started/tree/master/11-docker-compose/00-standalone).
+Refer to the comments in the each provided file for instructions on accessing the product after running `docker compose up` from the directory of the product in which you are interested.

 For more information about the structure of Docker Compose YAML files provided by Ping, see [this page](../reference/yamlFiles.md)